bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

 - Postgres is released under the PostgreSQL license which is a liberal Open Source license similar to the BSD or MIT licenses.

-Even MySQL adopts GPL, some people still concern about that MySQL is owned by Oracle.
+Even though MySQL adopts GPL, some people still are concerned that MySQL is owned by Oracle.
 It's also the reason that MariaDB is forked from MySQL.

 ## Performance

-For most workloads, the performance between Postgres and MySQL are comparable with at most 30% variations.
+For most workloads, the performance between Postgres and MySQL is comparable with at most 30% variations.
 On the other hand, regardless of which database you choose, if your query misses an index, it could be 10x ~ 1000x degradation.

 Saying that, MySQL does have an edge over Postgres for extreme write-intensive workloads.
 You can read following